The White House declined to buy more of the Pfizer coronavirus vaccine. Here’s where it could go instead.

 On Tuesday, 90-year-old British grandmother Margaret Keenan became the first recipient of the Pfizer vaccine outside trials.

-The U.K government has agreed to purchase $40 million doses for delivery in 2020 and 2021.
+The British government has agreed to purchase 40 million doses for delivery in 2020 and 2021.

 It is still not clear how much supply will be available in the early months of the vaccination push.
 Governments around the world are watching the campaign closely for lessons they can apply.